BioplatformsAustralia/dockercompose-bpa-ckan/README.md

 4. Run up a stack with the new `docker-bpa-ckan` container, and give the ingest script a whirl.

+The JSON definition is used by [ckanext-scheming](https://github.com/ckan/ckanext-scheming), see the docs for scheming for more info.

 CKAN will only store metadata which has a valid definition in a JSON file.
 If you run the ingest script several times, and see it continually trying to set certain JSON keys, those almost certainly are missing from the data definition.